marta3718/saturnix-camera/README.md

 SATURNIX is a DIY digital camera built on a Raspberry Pi Zero 2W with a 16MP autofocus sensor and a small LCD viewfinder.
 It shoots RAW+JPG and processes photos on-device using simple JPEG presets inspired by film stocks.
-Everything runs locally on the device.
-No cloud, no external apps.
+Image capture and processing run entirely on the Raspberry Pi.
+No external apps are required.

 ---